 Whew!
 Default learning of a baby is not just coming from the parental genome but is also influenced by the parental epigenome.
 A child has the same habits as the father!
 A child is as intelligent as the mother!
 All these sentences make sense biologically.
 The genome or epigenome is taking part in that learning.
 It is not just the kicking, grasping, crying, sleeping, rooting, and feeding; unconscious bias, aptitude, habits, and more learning are transferred from generation to generation.

 “Are people responsible for the (unconscious) actions based on the learning/behaviors they are born with?
 That is a debate we can discuss another time.”

 Let me ask you this.
 What is something that you know today but you never learned?
 What are the epigenetics markers in your body today that will influence your offspring or have already influenced your offspring?
 Have you ever made a list?

-Regardless, this is very interesting for AI/ML engineers as brain development from the genome and epigenome offers a cue to mechanisms of transfer learning as well as storing the model.
+Regardless, this is very interesting for AI/ML engineers as brain development from the genome and epigenome offers a cue to mechanisms of transfer learning in newborns as well as storing the model.
 Answers are in the nature; we just need to look closer.